smarticoai/public-api/docs/api/interfaces/SAWTemplateUI.md

 > `optional` **custom\_game\_url?**: `string`

 URL of the operator-hosted custom mini-game, loaded inside an iframe by the widget for `SAWGameType.CustomMinigame`.
-The operator is trusted, so the iframe is rendered without a sandbox.
+The operator is trusted (the URL resolves to the operator's own published Web Studio game), but the iframe is still rendered with a restrictive sandbox as defence in
+depth: `sandbox="allow-scripts allow-forms allow-same-origin allow-popups allow-pointer-lock"`.
+Top-level navigation is intentionally not allowed, so the game cannot redirect the host page.
 Back-Office label: _"Game URL"_.

 ***